netburg/hello-world/README.md

-# hello-world
+# Hello-world!
 This is my first repository, my first try.
 I am new to this coding world.
-All I did before was accounting, financial analysis and so on.
+All I did before was accounting, financial analysis and MBA stuff.
 Now I am determined to be a skilled computer master.
 [My LinkIn](https://www.linkedin.com/in/jin-zhang-412b8516b/)

 # 17/01/2019
 ## Question 1:
 Design a program that asks users to input their name and print"Hello, name!"
 ## Answer 1: